SAIC Volkswagen: History

 On 12 April 2002, SAIC Motor renewed its contract with Volkswagen and extended the term of cooperation for another 20 years.
 Chinese Communist Party former general secretary Jiang Zemin attended the signature ceremony.
 Shanghai Volkswagen Sales Co.
 Ltd, established on 19 October 2000, as the first joint venture in vehicle sales in China.

 On 11 April 2005, the Czech automotive brand Škoda Auto was introduced after signing a contract.
 The first model for the brand was the Škoda Octavia built by Shanghai Volkswagen and commenced production on June 6, 2007.
 This followed with the Škoda Fabia in December 2008, the Superb in August 2009, the Škoda Rapid in April 2013 and the long wheelbase Škoda Yeti seven months later.

 To complete the model lineup for the Chinese market, the Škoda Kodiaq was officially listed in March 2017, followed by the Škoda Karoq in January 2018 and the Chinese built Škoda Kamiq six months later.

 SAIC Volkswagen started vehicle export shipments in January 2018 which targets left-hand drive Southeast Asian markets.

-Prior to this, the company briefly exported several hundred Volkswagen Polo Sedan to Australia in 2004.
+Prior to this, the company briefly exported several hundred Volkswagen Polo sedans to Australia in 2004.

 On December 7, 2015, Shanghai Volkswagen was renamed SAIC Volkswagen.
 After the name change, SAIC Volkswagen will assume all the rights and obligations of the original company, and the company's business scope and business relationships will remain unchanged.

 In fact, the reason why Shanghai Volkswagen was renamed SAIC Volkswagen is that automobile manufacturers need to comply with the regulations formulated by relevant national departments that "manufacturer brands cannot be named after regions."

 In June 2018, Audi acquired a 1% stake in SAIC Volkswagen, which means that SAIC Volkswagen can produce Audi-branded models in the future.

 On October 27, 2020, the pure electric vehicle ID.4 X officially went into production.

 In mid 2025, SAIC Volkswagen halted production in its Nanjing plant, with plans to close it in the second half of the year.

 The remaining production will be relocated to the neighboring Yizheng plant.

+On March 26, 2026, Škoda Auto announced its withdrawal from the Chinese market due to the transition to electrification and growing competition against local car brands.